 In most cases, equilibrium also means that the system is in the lowest and most stable energy state.
 It requires work to disturb a system in equilibrium, and such a system will attempt to return to an equilibrium state (although this may be a different set of concentrations).
 We can apply this principle of chemical inertia to solution systems in order to predict which direction a reaction will run in order to re-establish equilibrium if it is disturbed.

 Suppose that we consider an equilibrium state where the solution holds as much solute as it can and is saturated.
-While individual molecules may be leaving or entering the dissolved state, no changes in concentration are occuring.
+While individual molecules may be leaving or entering the dissolved state, no changes in concentration are occurring.
 We can write the reaction situation (using a double-headed arrow to show equilibrium) as

 The reaction can run in either direction, depending on the conditions.
 If we disturb equilibrium in any way, conservation of energy requires that the system begin a reaction process that tries to neutralize the change.
 This tendency is called Le Chatelier's Principle, and it allows us to predict what will happen.
 If we add more solvent to our system above, the reaction will run to the right in order to reduce the amount of solvent present.
 We will get a new equilibrium state.
 If we add energy to the system by heating it (increased temperature), the process will run to the left, increasing the amount of solute we can dissolve to create a saturated solution.